MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zendesk-help-center-connector.md

 - Use [Semantic search in Copilot](/MicrosoftSearch/semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
-- Does not support access restrictions to articles based on Zendesk user permissions.
-All users in your tenant will have access to all indexed articles.
+- Doesn't support access restrictions to articles based on Zendesk user permissions.
+All users in your tenant have access to all indexed articles.
-- Does not index Zendesk Guide Community posts and topics.
+- Doesn't index Zendesk Guide Community posts and topics.
-- Does not index attachments.
+- Doesn't index attachments.

 ## Prerequisites
-- You must be the **search admin** for your organization's M365 tenant.
+- You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Zendesk Instance URL**: To connect to your Zendesk Help Center data, you need your organization's Zendesk Help Center instance URL.
 Your organization's Zendesk Help Center instance URL typically looks like `https://<your-organization-domain>.zendesk.com`.
-If you do not have an instance already, refer the [article](https://support.zendesk.com/hc/articles/4408823799962-How-do-I-create-a-Support-trial-account) to learn about creating a test instance.
+If you don't have an instance already, refer the [article](https://support.zendesk.com/hc/articles/4408823799962-How-do-I-create-a-Support-trial-account) to learn about creating a test instance.
 - **Service Account**: To connect to Zendesk Help Center and allow Microsoft Graph Connector to update knowledge articles regularly, you need a service account with read permissions granted to the service account.

 ## Get Started